pablo-git8/RetailProductNLP-MatchCluster/README.md

 These future work items aim to not only enhance the project's existing capabilities but also to expand its scope and applicability in the field of NLP for retail product analysis.

----

-This section adds a structured and detailed roadmap for future developments to your README.md file, ensuring clarity of direction and scope for potential contributors and users of the project.

 ### Usage

 To run the project, ensure all dependencies are installed as listed in `requirements.txt`.
 Use the notebooks in `notebooks-dev/` for a step-by-step approach or execute `run_pipeline.sh` in the `pipeline/` directory to run the entire process.